© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Round cairn on Browngelly Downs, 940m ESE of Higher Gillhouse Farm is a scheduled monument protected by Historic England under reference 1007470.
 View the official record →

-Round cairn on Browngelly Downs, 940m ESE of Higher Gillhouse Farm, is a Bronze Age funerary monument located in Cornwall.
+Round cairn on Browngelly Downs, 940m ESE of Higher Gillhouse Farm is a Bronze Age burial monument situated on the Cornish moorland.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1007470.

 Round cairn on Browngelly Downs, 940m ESE of Higher Gillhouse Farm is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1007470.